Something magical happens when you give your project a name.

 The first formula is the simplest.
 All you need to do is take an adjective of choice and attach it to who you are or what you do.

-Here are our favorite examples:
+These are our top newsletter name examples:

 - The Thrifty Homesteader by Deborah Niemann